fabrice8/markojs-form/README.md

 ### `fill(values)`

-Set method can only set on field at a time, while fill method get an object of fields & values to add manually to the form.
+Beside `Set()` method which can only set one field at a time, `fill()` method get an object of multiple fields & values to add manually to the form.

 ```javascript
 class {